Hispanic and Latino Americans: Healthcare

-Family separation puts U.S born children, undocumented children and their illegal immigrant parents at risk for depression and family maladaptive syndrome.
+Effects of family separation

+The American Academy of Pediatrics, the Canadian Paediatric Society, the American Medical Association, the Canadian Medical Association and the International Society for Social Pediatrics and Child Health strongly condemn the systematic splitting of immigrant families.
+During the summer 2018, over 2300 immigrant children, reportedly including preverbal and breastfed infants were relocated to separate shelters across the USA pending their parent’s case.
+By 2025, at least 5,600 migrant children had been separated from their parents, hundreds of which have never been reunited, while families continue to be separated.
+In 2025, more than 100 US citizen infants and children were separated from their parents.

+Immigration policies for arriving Mexican and Central American immigrants are linked to mental health issues among documented and undocumented immigrant families and youth.
 The effects are often long-term and the impact extends to the community level.
 Children may experience emotional traumas and long-term changes in behaviors.
 Additionally, when parents are forcefully removed, children often develop feelings of abandonment and they might blame themselves for what has happened to their family.
-Some children that are victims to illegal border crossings that result in family separation believe in the possibility of never seeing their parents again.
+Some children believe in the possibility of never seeing their parents again.
 These effects can cause negative parent-child attachment.
 Reunification may be difficult because of immigration laws and re-entry restrictions which further affect the mental health of children and parents.
 Parents who leave their home country also experience negative mental health experiences.
-According to a study published in 2013, 46% of Mexican migrant men who participated in the study reported elevated levels of depressive symptoms.
-In recent years, the length of stay for migrants has increased, from 3 years to nearly a decade.
-Migrants who were separated from their families, either married or single, experienced greater depression than married men accompanied by their spouses.
-Furthermore, the study also revealed that men who are separated from their families are more prone to harsher living conditions such as overcrowded housing and are under a greater deal of pressure to send remittance to support their families.
-These conditions put additional stress on the migrants and often worsen their depression.
-Families who migrated together experience better living conditions, receive emotional encouragement and motivation from each other, and share a sense of solidarity.
-They are also more likely to successfully navigate the employment and health care systems in the new country, and are not pressured to send remittances back home.
+According to a study published in 2013 on Mexican migrant men, 46% of those who participated in the study reported elevated levels of depressive symptoms, associated with structural stressors (family separation, sending remittances to Mexico) and situational stressors (fearfulness, worry about police confrontation, treatment by non-Latinos, and lack of support).